YorkshireKev/kevssite.com-jekyll-version/_posts/2015-04-18-emulators-written-in-javascript.md

 ## Misc ##
 The author of the qaop/js spectrum emulator also has a [page full of emulator links](http://torinak.com/qaop/links) that is well worth checking out!
+Frederic Cambus's github page also has [a nice selection of emulator links](https://github.com/fcambus/jsemu).